DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 - For each job that failed due to infra reasons, it will show a summary with quick detection of possible boot causes (e.g., it will show if the VM did not reach the login prompt, or if it didn't get an IP address, etc).

 ## Alien VMs
-The KMT tasks provided here allow developers to run the system-probe build process, and tests setup exactly as in the CI.
+The KMT tasks provided here allow developers to run the system-probe build process, and test setup exactly as in the CI.
 As such it can be useful to use these tasks to package system-probe and target VMs outside the purview of KMT.
 For this we can provide a profile representing these "alien" vms, and the invoke tasks will correctly package system-probe and share with the provided VMs as if they were launch by KMT.
 This can be useful when a developer wants to use these tasks with local VMs launch with VMware, parallels, etc, or remote VMs launch in ec2 or gcp.

 The format of the profile is a json list of objects representing a vm.
 For each VM the following information is required: